 Essential Tips / What You Need to Know Before You Visit

-- Death Valley is the largest National Park outside of Alaska covering 3.4 million acres.
-There are almost 1000 miles of paved an dirt roads giving you access to popular and remote locations.
+• Death Valley is the largest National Park outside of Alaska, covering 3.4 million acres.
+There are almost 1000 miles of paved and dirt roads.

-- Light, long-sleeved clothes can help protect you from the sun.
-It’s also good to have layers if you plan on exploring higher elevations.
+• Light, long-sleeved clothes can help protect you from the sun.
+Layers are also good if you plan on exploring higher elevations.
+Nighttime and daytime temperatures can also drastically vary.

-- Don’t reach into places where you can’t see.
-Rattlesnakes, scorpions, or black widows may be hiding out.
+• Don’t reach into places you can’t see.
+Rattlesnakes, scorpions, or black widows may be hiding.

 When to Visit Death Valley

-- Death Valley is an International Dark Sky Park.
-Visit during the new moon to see an amazing showing of stars.
-Some of the best spots to view the night sky are Harmony Bora works, Mesquite Flat Sand Dunes, and Badwater Basin.
+• Death Valley is an International Dark Sky Park.
+Visit around the new moon to see stars more clearly.
+In the summer, go during the new moon to see the Milky Way.
+Some of the best spots to view the night sky are Harmony Bora Works, Mesquite Flat Sand Dunes, and Badwater Basin.

-- The Fall season doesn’t start until late October.
-It is still warm, but much more manageable.
-Winter is cool during the day and cold at night.
-At higher elevations, you may find snow too.
+• The Fall season doesn’t start until late October.
+It is still warm but much more manageable.
+Winter is cool during the day and cold at night, which is our preferred time to visit.
+At higher elevations, you may find snow.

-- Spring is the most popular season for the park.
-Besides the warm weather and sunny days, wildflowers bring in a lot of visitors.
+• Spring is the most popular season for the park.
+In addition to the warm weather and sunny days, wildflowers attract many visitors.

 36.230210, -116.767388, map